The good conversationalist.

 Overusing filler words like “um,” “like,” “y’know.”

-Mixing up words—like using “lay” when you mean “lie,” or “me” when you should say “I.”
+Mixing up words—like using "lay" instead of "lie," or using "me" instead of "I."

-Using big words when simple ones will do—like saying “retire” instead of “go to bed.”
+Using big words when little ones will do—like using "retire" instead of "go to bed."

 If someone keeps looking away while you’re talking, it’s okay to call attention to it politely.
 Stop mid-sentence, glance in the same direction, and ask, “Is something happening over there?”
 This might gently bring their attention back to you.